-MT109 Ballet I (2 credits, 3 hours per week)
+MTR109 Ballet I (1 credit, 3 hours per week)

-This course will introduce the basic elements of ballet technique.
-This technique is based on the five positions of the legs and feet, coupled with appropriate arm positions.
-The class will consist of a basic ballet barre warm-up.
-This warm-up will include stretching and developing strength and turn-out used in dance positions and combinations.
-Instruction will include jumping, turning, and connecting steps with movement.
-Ballet terminology will be addressed.
+This course introduces the basic elements of ballet technique.
+Technique is based on the five positions of the legs and feet, coupled with appropriate arm positions.
+The class consists of a basic ballet barre warm-up that includes stretching and developing strength and turn-out used in dance positions and combinations.
+Instruction includes jumping, turning, and connecting steps with movement.
+Ballet terminology is addressed.